If you’ve ever looked at the ingredients list on a traditional skincare product package, you likely ended up more than a little confused.

 - Triethanolamine: Triethanolamine is used in many cosmetic products to help balance pH levels, as well as to act as a cleansing base.
 When absorbed into the body over a long period of time, it can become toxic.
 Even short periods of exposure can cause allergic reactions, including eye problems and dry hair and skin.
 Look for Triethanolamine in eyeliners, eye shadows, blushers, mascara, foundation, hair dyes, hair care products, shaving products, and sunscreens.

 - Petrolatum: Petrolatum is a jelly made of mineral oil that is often used in lip products.
-While the products that use it are often advertised to help prevent chapping, petrolatum can actually interfere with the body’s natural moisturizing abilities, putting you more at risk for damage.
+While the products that use it are often advertised to help prevent chapping, petrolatum can actually interfere with the body’s natural moisturizing abilities.
 What’s more, this ingredient can be contaminated with polycyclic aromatic hydrocarbons, compounds that are associated with cancer.

-- Mineral Oil: Mineral oil is a very common ingredient in skincare, hair care and baby products.
+- Mineral Oil: Mineral oil is a very common ingredient in skincare, haircare, and baby products.
 You will find it in anything from moisturizers to foundation to lip balm to baby oil and hair conditioners.
-It is a cheap oil that is used a filler and “moisturizer” in most products and is used for cost savings more than what it will do for your skin.
-While Mineral oil may appear to have a moisturizing effect, it actually seals and skin and prevents it from breathing.
-It contains no nutrients whatsoever.
+It is a cheap oil that is used as a filler and “moisturizer” in most products.
+Mineral oil seals the skin, which can trap other comedogenic ingredients.
+It also contains no nutrients whatsoever.

 - Imidazolidinyl Urea: Like parabens, Imidazolidinyl Urea is used as a preservative in a variety of health and beauty products.
-These toxic chemicals are a common cause of skin irritation and allergic contact dermatitis.
+It’s been associated with skin irritation and allergic contact dermatitis.
 Imidazolindyl Urea may appear under the trade names Germall II and Germall 115 and can be found in foundations, eye makeup, makeup removers, burn remedies, shampoos, sunscreens, and more.

-- Propylene Glycol & Butylene Glycol: Propylene Glycol and Butylene Glycol are two more ingredients found in skin care products that can put you at risk of skin irritation and allergic reaction.
-Even very small concentrations have been found to cause dermatitis and hives.
+- Propylene Glycol & Butylene Glycol: Propylene Glycol and Butylene Glycol are two more ingredients found in skincare products that can put you at risk of skin irritation and allergic reaction if you are sensitive.
 You’ll find these two ingredients in moisturizers, conditioners, shampoos, sunscreens, and hair sprays.

 - PEGs: PEGs (short for polyethylene glycols) are used in a variety of different cosmetics as thickeners.
-The reason this compound is worrisome is because its manufacturing process may contaminate it with ethylene oxide or 1, 4-dioxane, which are both carcinogenic compounds.
-Ethylene oxide can also cause harm to the nervous system and may interfere with human development.
+The reason this compound is worrisome lies in the manufacturing process.
+Poor manufacturing of PEGs can lead to contamination by ethylene oxide or 1, 4-dioxane, which are both suspected carcinogenic compounds.
+Ethylene oxide has also been proposed to cause harm to the nervous system and may interfere with human development.
 PEGs are most commonly found in cosmetic cream bases, but you’ll also find them in sunscreens and baby care items.